averyhesitantalien/partypoison2fab4u/README.md

 - If I make you uncomfortable please tell me !!
 - If you send me a whisper and I don't respond, it's most likely because I'm offtab or afk, but I will respond eventually !!
 - Yes, I enjoy Hazbin Hotel and Helluva Boss, but I DO NOT SUPPORT VIV.
-- I'm very forgetful so if I forget your name, I will ask for your name and pronouns so I can make a friend note. ^^
+- I'm very forgetful so if I forget your name, I apologize.
 - Don't direct sexual jokes towards me, I AM A MINOR.
 - I will most likely move to a different area if I feel left out, theres someone I don't like or don't wanna be around, I'm uncomfortable, or if I'm not in the mood to interact.

-OTHER INFO

-- I use Gee/Gerard, but you can call me Party Poison aswell !!
-If you'd rather call me something else that's okay just ask before doing it !!
-- I use He/Him ^,...,^

 FANDOMS